jurismarches/luqum/docs/source/quick_start.rst

-Note that under the hood, the operation is too fold: it first create a new tree from the this tree can then be transformed to json.
+Note that under the hood, the operation is too fold: it first create a new tree from the this tree can then be transformed to JSON.

 Pretty printing